pdx-cs-sound/course-notes/09-music2/01-tuning.md

 * This gives the fourth and fifth note of the scale

-* A major scale up a fifth has just one black key: by convention this is the sharp 7
+* A C major scale up a fifth has just one black key: by convention this is the sharp 7

-* A major scale down a fifth (up a fourth) has just one black key: by convention this is the flat 4
+* A C major scale down a fifth (up a fourth) has just one black key: by convention this is the flat 4

 * Continuing "around the circle" gets more sharps / flats